sourcegraph/cody/vscode/e2e/README.md

 ## Next Steps
+- Allowing a user to "record" their issue as a test in a production build.
 - Full local-only end-to-end tests including locally runing backend instances.
 This would allow us to more easily develop and verify fullstack changes.
 - Install extension from built `.visx` file to ensure production builts are test.
 - A way to manipulate time in the extension.
 This would allow us to "fast forward" 15 seconds to check that some telemetry event has fired etc.
 - "Migrate" and expand Authentication tests.
 This components feels like a prime candidate for thorough testing of core functionality and all edge-cases such as network issues, timeouts, misconfigurations, etc.
+- Being able to record VSCode 'interactions' for better test recording
+- Capturing traces; include as attachments, allow asserts etc.

+## OTHER

+### Tools of the Trade

+uix.sleep()

+stretchTimeout()